Master of Public Health

 Public health professionals are concerned with the health of a population—populations as large as several countries (i.e., international) and as small as a local neighborhood.
 Public health efforts involve improving population health by implementing health education programs, researching disease or injury as it relates to groups and/or geography, and promoting healthy lifestyles.
 Professionals in the public health field also develop health policy and legislation, manage health services and facilities, and serve as a consultant on health initiatives.
 The Master of Public Health program could prepare you to pursue a variety of career opportunities in the public health field and private industries.

 The Master of Public Health curriculum is designed to provide you with core knowledge and skills in the foundational areas of public health.
 The program focuses on the public health core knowledge areas and practical skills to prepare you to enter the public health field.
 In addition, you will study concepts, values, research methods, and applications that could assist you as you prepare for a leadership or administrative career in public health within local, state, or federal governments as well as private industries.
-Core curriculum topics include: biostatistics, epidemiology, environmental health sciences, health services administration, and social and behavioral sciences.
+Core curriculum topics include biostatistics, epidemiology, environmental health sciences, health policy, and social and behavioral sciences.
 Courses teach you to apply principles of public health to real-world situations and develop administrative, ethical, and professional skills.
 These skills may help you pursue leadership positions in the expanding field of population health.

 You will have the opportunity to select elective courses in a variety of special topics, and may choose courses that closely align to your interests within the field of public health.